SJTU-IPADS/PowerInfer/README.md

 ## FAQs
 1. What if I encountered `CUDA_ERROR_OUT_OF_MEMORY`?
-   - You can try to run with `--reset-gpu-index` argument to rebuild GPU index for this model to avoid any stale cache.
+   - You can try to run with `--reset-gpu-index` argument to rebuild the GPU index for this model to avoid any stale cache.
-   - Due to our current implementation, model offloading might not be accurate as expected.
+   - Due to our current implementation, model offloading might not be as accurate as expected.
 You can try with `--vram-budget` with a slightly lower value or `--disable-gpu-index` to disable FFN offloading.
 2. What if...
    - Issues are welcomed!
 Please feel free to open an issue and attach your running environment and running parameters.
 We will try our best to help you.